 Cargo theft often happens at truck stops and parking lots, especially in poorly-lit areas with no surveillance.
 Also, it is a common incident after hours at carrier terminals and facilities with limited security.
 Quite often the actual cargo theft occurs in broad daylight upon pick-up, but no one realizes it until the freight doesn’t show up at the destination when expected.

-Cargo theft ratio has been steadily rising year over year.
+The cargo theft ratio has been steadily rising year over year.
 As we come up with better practices to keep our freight safe, fraudulent activity evolves simultaneously and becomes more and more sophisticated.
 It’s crucial to be aware of the potential risks and take all the precautions possible.
 With all the safety measures, you make sure to eliminate the cargo theft rate and secure yourself from the frustrations.